 Admire the Mississippi State Capitol’s ornate design.
 Theodore Link won the competition to design the 171-square-foot building at the capitol after outshining other contenders.

 It was built in 1901, and residents have come to revere it as a landmark.

 It has been classified as a National Historic Landmark since 2016 and an official Mississippi Landmark since 1986.

-The capitol is open from Monday through Friday, and tourists can take daily free guided tours.
+The capitol is open from Monday through Friday, and tourists can take free guided tours daily.

 Visitors can take in the building’s Beaux-Arts architecture and other design features such as Lady Justice sculptures, historical paintings, stained glass windows, and more.